 Our Lord asked St. Faustina, and through her, all of us, “for a special prayer and meditation on His Passion each afternoon at the three o’clock hour, the hour that recalls His death on the cross…[He] wants us to turn our attention to His Passion at the three o’clock hour to whatever degree our duties allow, and He wants us to ask for His mercy.”From the Hour of Great Mercy.

 “At three o’clock, implore My mercy, especially for sinners; and, if only for a brief moment, immerse yourself in My Passion, particularly in My abandonment at the moment of agony.
 This is the hour of great mercy.
-In this hour, I will refuse nothing to the soul that makes a request of Me in virtue of My Passion.”Words of Jesus to St. Faustina, in Divine Mercy In My Soul, para 1320.
+In this hour, I will refuse nothing to the soul that makes a request of Me in virtue of My Passion.”Words of Jesus to St. Faustina, Diary, 1320.

 The Three O’Clock Prayer*

-O Blood and Water which flowed out from the heart of Jesus as a fountain of mercy for us, I trust in You.
+O Blood and Water which flowed out from the heart of Jesus as a fount of mercy for us, I trust in You.

 Jesus, King of Mercy, I trust in You!